n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.notiontrigger.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
-title: Notion trigger
+title: Notion Trigger node documentation
-description: Documentation for the Notion trigger node in n8n, a workflow automation platform.
-Includes details of operations and configuration, and links to examples and credentials information.
+description: Learn how to use the Notion Trigger node in n8n.
+Follow technical documentation to integrate Notion Trigger node into your workflows.
 contentType: integration
 priority: high
 ---

-# Notion trigger
+# Notion Trigger node

-[Notion](https://notion.so) is an all-in-one workspace for your notes, tasks, wikis, and databases.
+[Notion](https://notion.so){:target=_blank .external-link} is an all-in-one workspace for your notes, tasks, wikis, and databases.

 /// note | Credentials
 You can find authentication information for this node [here](/integrations/builtin/credentials/notion/).